 Where the engine or machinery contains more than 60 l of liquid fuel and has a capacity of more than 3 000 l, it shall be placarded on two opposite sides.
 Placards shall correspond to the labels required in Column (5) of Table A of Chapter 3.2 and shall conform to the specifications given in 5.3.1.7.
 Placards shall be displayed on a background of contrasting colour, or shall have either a dotted or solid outer boundary line.

-(v) For UN No. 3529:
+(k) For UN No. 3529:

 Where the fuel tank of the engine or machinery has a water capacity of more than 450 l but not more than 1 000 l, it shall be labelled on two opposite sides in accordance with 5.2.2.